saswatds/cortec/README.md

 import Polka from '@cortec/polka';
 import Server from '@cortec/server';

-import { Router } from './router'; // Define your router
+// Define your router in a separate file import { Router } from './router';

 // Create a new cortec instance
-// The name and version are used to identify the application (package.json) const cortec = new Cortec({
+// The name and version are used to identify
+// the application (package.json)
+const cortec = new Cortec({
   name: 'test',
   version: '1.0.0'
 });

-const polka = new Polka(Router); // Register the polka module with the router const server = new Server(polka.name); // Register the server module with the name of the polka module
+// Register the polka module with the const polka = new Polka(Router); router

+// Register the server module with the name of the polka module const server = new Server(polka.name);

 // Register the modules with the cortec instance cortec.use(polka);